At a glance

 The sixth principle requires you to have technical and organisational measures in place to ensure that you protect data with an appropriate level of security.
-This is the same as under GDPR and Part 2 of the Act.
+This is the same as under UK GDPR and Part 2 of the Act.

 ‘Appropriate security’ includes ‘protection against unauthorised or unlawful processing and against accidental loss, destruction or damage’.